utkarshbuilds/intro-repo/Readme.md

 This project is a simple yet meaningful step in my learning path.
 It represents:
 My first hands-on experience with Git and Github
 A place to experiment, learn, and grow
-A foundation for future, more advanced projects
+A foundation for future & more advanced projects

 # What I'm Learning
 1. Git & Github basics